fayaz-manas-acc/TG-mega-link-downloader-bot/README.md

 - `Mega_email` - This is not necessary!
 Enter your mega email only if you have a mega.nz account with pro/business features.
 (Used for downloading links with the download engine 'MEGAcmd' which is used in this repository.)
 - `Mega_password` - This is not necessary!
 Enter your mega password only if you have a mega.nz account with pro/business features.
 (Used for downloading links with the download engine 'MEGAcmd' which is used in this repository.)
 - `Bot_username` - Your bot's telegram username. (must enter with '@' in the front of the username.)
-- `AUTH_USERS` - Id's of the telegram users, who you want to allow for multitasking - downloading multiple links at once!
+- `AUTH_USERS` - Id's of the telegram users, who do you want to give permission to use - downloading multiple links at once!
 - `OWNER_ID` - Your(owner's) telegram id
 - `REDIS_URI` - Get This Value from http://redislabs.com/try-free (If you don't know how to obtain these values a complete video tutorial is available here:- https://t.me/botzupdate/5)
 - `REDIS_PASS` - Get This Value from http://redislabs.com/try-free (If you don't know how to obtain these values a complete video tutorial is available here:- https://t.me/botzupdate/5)